Modular Many-Body Quantum Sensors

-\textbf{Modular topological quantum sensors.} In this section, we show that the generation of multiple phase boundaries with modular sensors can be extended beyond second-order phase transitions by considering a modular topological quantum sensor based on the Su-Schrieffer-Heeger (SSH) model~\cite{su1979solitons}.
+\emph{Modular Probes as Local Sensors: II.
+Topological Phase Transitions.--} We now show that the generation of multiple phase boundaries with modular sensors can be extended beyond second-order phase transitions by considering a modular topological quantum sensor based on the Su-Schrieffer-Heeger (SSH) model~\cite{su1979solitons}.
 In this case, each cell contains $r$ sites with alternating couplings $J_1$ and $J_2$.
 We put $J_1 =1$ as the unit of energy in our analysis and $J_2$ is the Hamiltonian parameter to be estimated.
-We consider the number of sites in each cell $r$ to be odd, as in this case, the modular sensor probe retains the chiral symmetry of the original SSH chain~\cite{lee2022winding}.
-The schematic of the modular probe is depicted in Fig.~\ref{fig:topological}(a), in which different cells are connected with tunable inter-module couplings $J$.
-The corresponding Hamiltonian is
+We consider the number of sites in each cell $r$ to be odd, as in this case, the modular sensor probe retains all the symmetries of the original SSH chain~\cite{lee2022winding}.
+The schematic of the modular probe is depicted in Fig.~\ref{fig:local_top}(a), in which different cells are connected with tunable inter-module couplings $J$.
+The corresponding Hamiltonian is $H = \sum_{i} \left( J_1 c_{i,1}^{\dagger}c_{i,2} + J_2 c_{i,2}^{\dagger}c_{i,3} + ... + J c_{i,r}^{\dagger} c_{i+1,1} + h.c. \right)$, where the system size is again $N = lr$.
+This Hamiltonian can be written as a direct sum of Bloch Hamiltonians $H_{\textrm{Bloch}}$, i.e., $H = \oplus_{p} H_{\textrm{Bloch}}(p)$, with $p$ being the crystal momentum, By diagonalizing the Bloch Hamiltonian, one finds that the energy bands occur in opposite signed pairs.
+Unlike the original SSH chain containing only two bands, the modular SSH probe contains $2r$-bands.
+As a result, by tuning $J$, one can close each of these $(2r-1)$ band gaps.
+For instance, for $J = J_2$ the gap between the middle two bands around zero-energy close at $p = \pm \pi/2$ of the Brillouin zone similar to the original SSH chain.
+Moreover, the other band gaps simultaneously close when $J = J_{2}^{-r+1}$ at the $p = 0$ of the Brillouin zone.
+While these two band gap closings suggest the presence of topological phase transitions, one may need to provide further evidence such as calculating the topological indices directly.
+Following the methodology of Ref.~\cite{lee2022winding}, for the smallest modular case $r=2$, we compute the winding number as a function of $J_2$ and $J$.
+The winding number is quantized and takes integer values between $0$ and $3$.
+The results are shown in Fig.~\ref{fig:local_top}(a), and the phase boundaries are indeed described by $J = J_{2}^{\pm 1}$.